bshreddy/Volt/tests/cc26_ae/README.md

 # Volt Artifact Evaluation for CC 2026

 ## 0. Our Test Environment
 We tested this artifact on two x86_64 hosts running Ubuntu 20.04 LTS: (i) AMD EPYC 7702P (64 cores) and (ii) Intel Xeon E5-2696.
+The entire test need more than day.

 ## 1. Clone Volt
 > Note: This artifact pins all dependencies via Git submodules.
 Please clone with `--recurse-submodules` (or run `git submodule update --init --recursive`) to check out the exact submodule commits used in our evaluation.